-The Applicant shall identify any fixed noise sources including but not limited to any permanent and temporary industrial noise source(s), ventilation system(s) of building(s) and/or tunnel(s), ventilation shafts of railway, sewage pumping station(s), seawater pumping station(s) and electricity substation(s) that may have a bearing on the environmental acceptability of the Project and those caused by the Project.
+The Applicant shall identify any fixed noise sources including but not limited to any permanent and temporary industrial noise source(s), ventilation system(s) of building(s) and/or tunnel(s), vehicle repair workshop(s), godown(s), pumping station(s), pump house(s) and electricity substation(s), bus terminus, sewage treatment plant, open car/lorry park, refuse transfer station, fire station, ambulance depot, stadiums/large-scale open air entertainment venues that may have a bearing on the environmental acceptability of the Project and those caused by the Project.
 The Applicant shall calculate expected noise using standard acoustics principles.
 Calculations for expected noise shall be based on assumed plant inventories and utilization schedule for worst-case scenario.
 The Applicant shall calculate noise levels taking into account correction of tonality, impulsiveness and intermittency in accordance with Technical Memorandum for Assessment of Noise from Places other than Domestic Premises, Public Places or Construction Sites issued under NCO.